STABLE-TURBO/Metatron/README.md

 ## Security notes

 - **Secrets**: Your API key is used locally, but prompts and context are sent to the remote API provider.
-Don’t paste sensitive secrets or proprietary code unless you accept that risk.
+Don't paste sensitive secrets or proprietary code unless you accept that risk.
 - **Verification is guidance, not proof**: References in `VERIFICATION` help auditing, but you still must run tests, static analysis, and security review yourself.
 - **Prompt injection**: If you feed untrusted text into the task/context, the model can be influenced.
 Treat external inputs as hostile.